briansunter/site/site/blog/python-setup-pyenv-poetry.md

 # Tools Overview

 - **Homebrew** installs development tools on macOS.
-Follow the instructions here to set it up if you haven't already https://brew.sh/
+Follow the instructions here to set it up if you haven't already [https://brew.sh/](https://brew.sh/).

 - **Python** is a programming language, but there's also a command line tool called `python` on your computer that runs Python code.
-The Python language and tool are continually being updated with new features and versions.
+The Python language and tool are continually updated with new features and versions.
 Projects usually need a specific version of Python installed to work correctly.
-There's probably a version of Python already installed on your local computer, but it's unlikely to be the exact version you want.
+There's probably a version of Python already installed on your local computer called your “System Python”, but it's unlikely to be the exact version you want and you should avoid using it.

-- **pyenv** lets you easily install the exact Python version you want and switch between different Python versions for different projects.
+- **[pyenv](https://github.com/pyenv/pyenv)** lets you easily install the exact Python version you want and switch between different Python versions for different projects.

-- **poetry** helps us download Python dependencies and has tools to help Python project administration, such as publishing packages.
+- **[poetry](https://python-poetry.org/)** helps us download Python dependencies and has tools to help Python project administration, such as project initialization and publishing packages.

 # Initial Setup